sort-interfaces

 }

-You can define your own groups and use regexp patterns to match specific interface members.
+[]Defines custom groups to match specific interface members.

 A custom group definition may follow one of the two following interfaces: